coughingmouse/p-layout/README.md

 ### Linux (and BSDs?)

+Note that this layout is not implemented correctly, although it does have every feature it needs.

 * Supported layouts: English (Default), International, Conservative, Minimalistic

-I uploaded the thingy I now use to install the layout.
+I uploaded the thingy I now use to install the layout [here](https://github.com/coughingmouse/p-layout/tree/main/xkb-version).
 Note that it will not work on vt, which you are likely using on BSDs. **You need to be using us or us altgr-intl layouti** on X11 or Wayland (or i.e. ones that respect xkb).
 Try running it.
 I've only tested it on Pop!\_OS, Fedora, and Debian, but it should work almost everywhere.
 ```sh
 sh -c "$(curl -fsSL https://github.com/coughingmouse/p-layout/raw/main/xkb-version/install.sh)"
 ```